ninayang2000/CSI4107-Ass-2/README.md

 ## Discussion of results

-**Experiment 3**
+**Experiment 3(BERT) vs assignment 1 **

 Interestingly, employing the BERT method did not lead to better results for us.
 Both our MAP and P@10 scores were lower than what we achieved in assignment 1.
 A reason for assignment 1 performing so well may be that the queries and the tweets have large lexical similarity.
 Moreover, BERT took a lot longer to run when compared to assignment 1, suggesting that it is less efficient.

-**Experiment 2**
+Since we have included all of the documents in the encoding for the comparison with the query, this could lead to diminishing the context of dependency of BERT which we suspect

+**Experiment 2(word2vec) vs assignment 1**

+**Comparison of experiment 2 (word2vec) and 3 (BERT)**

+Word2Vec models generate embeddings that are context-independent: ie - there is just one vector (numeric) representation for each word.
+Different senses of the word (if any) are combined into one single vector.
+However, the BERT model generates embeddings that allow us to have multiple (more than one) vector (numeric) representations for the same word, based on the context in which the word is used.
+Thus, BERT embeddings are context-dependent and therefore produced better results than word2vec.